digits-dev/timfs/README.md

     - name plate
     - footwear
     - others => new field
-  - [ ] If apron, cap, chef's jacket or shirt is selected, material types should be the ff:
+  - [x] If apron, cap, chef's jacket or shirt is selected, material types should be the ff:
     - cotton
     - linen
     - denim
     - others
-- [ ] If "Others" is selected in Sourcing Category, hide the ff:
+- [x] If "Others" is selected in Sourcing Category, hide the ff:
   - Packaging Use
   - Beverage Type
   - Material Type
+- [ ] Add all these select logic to edit page
+- [ ] Update the detail, approve, and tag page to show all information
 - Item Masters
   - [x] add file reference link
   - [x] remove upload of files